Sifu Danny Quon 關立民 師傅

 From 1993 onwards and with the support of his Sifu, Danny began to seriously train in Chinese lion dance and in Chinese drumming under the tutelage of Grandmaster Wong Ha and from other reputable Choy Lee Fut 'Si-Sooks' (師叔, martial art uncles), and from the old masters of Hon Hsing still alive.
 In 1997, Grandmaster Wong Ha granted a personal black sash to Danny as a token of his appreciation and friendship which Danny still wears today with great pride.
 Club history was made in 2006, when Danny was the very first ‘non-Wong’ in Hon Hsing’s history to be voted onto the club’s Board of Directors as its new Director of Lion Dance.
 In the following two years, Danny would return intermittently to where it all began for him to the Lee’s Society of Canada and to his family’s own Hoy Ping Benevolent Association of Canada to assist with Lion dance and Chinese drumming instruction, thus making more friends and teaching more youth along the way.

 From 2007 to present day, Danny has been instrumental in reforming the Hon Hsing Athletic Club with the full support of its Board of Directors and the Wongs’ Benevolent Association of Canada.
 These reforms have resulted in the club greatly expanding its junior membership and these changes have also rekindled interest in traditional Chinese culture among Canadian born Chinese youth again.
 Hon Hsing has also expanded its athletic curriculum which now includes 'Chinese Dragon Dance' - thanks to a beautiful 50 foot Golden Dragon generously donated by Hon Hsing’s main patron and Honourary Chairman, Mr Richard Wong, for the club’s milestone 75th Anniversary in 2014.
 With the club's new dragon, Danny searched out those remaining masters who could still teach him traditional Chinese dragon dance and through his own extensive research, taught the club's students modern intricate tournament style dragon dancing skills.
-In addition to the Hon Hsing Athletic Club of Vancouver, Danny is also a member of the Quan Lung Sai Tong Society of Canada, the Lung Kong Tien Yee Association of Vancouver and the Hoy Ping Benevolent Association of Canada.
-In his professional life, Danny enjoys a successful career in corporate finance as an associate investment advisor with a global investment firm.
+In his professional life, Danny enjoys a successful career in finance as an associate investment advisor with a national investment firm.
 In his free time, Danny enjoys spending quality time with his family, hanging out with his friends and students and trying out new restaurants and bars in Yaletown where he lives.

 In 2002, the Government of Canada awarded Danny with the distinguished Queen’s Golden Jubilee Medal and again in 2012 with the Queen’s Diamond Jubilee Medal for his long and exemplary volunteer service to Vancouver’s Chinese community and to Canada.